stacks-network/stacks-core/CONTRIBUTING.md

 ### Enabling CI on Forks

-By default, CI workflows will be disabled on forks.
-You generally won't need to enable them, but there may be cases where you want to test the workflows.
+The CI will always run on `stacks-network/stacks-core` with other forks and cloned repos able to opt-in.

-To **enable** CI workflows within your fork or repository, add a GitHub Actions Variable:
+To **enable** CI workflows within your fork or cloned repository, add a GitHub Actions Variable:

 - Name: `ENABLE_CI_WORKFLOWS`
 - Value: `true`